ENESBERKEINAL/NodeJS-MongoDB-Backend-Simple-Crud-Example/README.md

 # NodeJS-MongoDB-Backend-Simple-Crud-Example

 Simple CRUD example node js project.
 I used mongoose for cloud db connect on mongoDB.
+Authorization with jsonwebtoken.

 ## Technologies
 Project is created with: